ceurws/ToolsEswc/README.md

 ===============================

 This project implements FitLayout-based applications and tools for automatic information extraction from the CEUR-WS.org workshop proceedings pages.
 The tools were created as a proposed solution of the
 [Task 1](https://github.com/ceurws/lod/wiki/Task1) of the [Semantic Publishing Challenge 2015](https://github.com/ceurws/lod/wiki/SemPub2015) colocated with the [Extended Semantic Web Conference 2015](http://2015.eswc-conferences.org/).

+The project was extended to process all the workshops located in [CEUR](http://ceur-ws.org/), you can got the most generated dataset from [dataset/all.ttl.tar.gz](https://github.com/ceurws/ToolsEswc/blob/master/dataset/all.ttl.tar.gz).

 How to Build the tool
 ---------------------